ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/wednesday/warmup-solution.md

     samtools index ecoli.PB.MEM.bam
     samtools flagstat ecoli.PB.MEM.bam  # for some summary stats

-Note that the trailing '-' in the preceding code block is a substitute for a file name, when the command is receiving data from standard in (STDIN), but the command format requires a file name.
+Note that the trailing '-' in the second line of the preceding code block is a substitute for a file name, when the command is receiving data from standard in (STDIN), but the command format requires a file name.